 The student is responsible for being prepared for class, which means reading the assigned chapters and/or pages from the textbook prior to class.
+The textbook is a mandatory requirement.
+The student must bring the textbook/e-book to every class.
 In some instances, information from the reading assignments not covered during class may be included on an exam.